-2024-2025 Advanced Consent Form
+2025-2026 Advanced Consent Form

+Student Name

-Student I Name Grade: School: Teacher: Parents p olease discuss each state ement below with your child and initial each h statement.
-I nave reviewed the distri ct's recommendation.
-I t understand the addition al work outside of the regular classroom wi II be expected.
-I understand that this clas ss is rigorous.
+Grade: School: Teacher:

+Parents please discuss each statement below with your child and initial each statement.

+I have reviewed the district's recommendation.

+I understand that additional work outside of the regular classroom will be expected.

+I understand that this class is rigorous.

-$oldsymbol{oldsymbol{\bot}}$ I understand that I will not be allowed to drop this course unless I meet the follow i ing
+I understand that I will not be allowed to drop this course unless I meet the following requirements:

-requii irements:

-• score 73 or below for the first nine weeks,

-• attend 3 or more tutorial sessions, and

-• have a parent/teacher conference to discuss progress
+- score 73 or below for the first nine weeks, - attend 3 or more tutorial sessions, and - have a parent/teacher conference to discuss progress

-I understand that failure to meet these 3 requirements is subject to removal from the Advanced
+I understand that failure to meet these 3 requirements is subject to removal from the Advanced class.

-class.
-5.

-I understand that if I drop this course I will not be allowed to get back into the ad vanced class until

-the fo following school year and a recommendation from the teacher must be provided.
+I understand that if I drop this course I will not be allowed to get back into the advanced class until the following school year and a recommendation from the teacher must be provided.

-I understand that if I do not pass with a 70+ for Semester 1, I will be subject to re moval from the

-class s pending a meeting with the Advanced placement committee.
+I understand that if I do not pass with a 70+ for Semester 1, I will be subject to removal from the class pending a meeting with the Advanced placement committee.

-Teach her Signature:
+Teacher Signature:

-Camp pus Principal:
+Campus Principal:

-Paren nt Signature:
+Parent Signature:

-Stude ent Signature:
+Student Signature:

-A .1 .1 Name I Community

-Additi tional Comments:
+Additional Comments:

-7th Grade